nandana-21/drishti/README.md

 The minimum age difference between the child and either of the prospective adoptive parents should not be less than twenty five years;
 The age for eligibility will be as on the date of registration of the prospective adoptive parents;
 Couples with more than four children shall not be considered for adoption;

+Process OF ADOPTION STEP 1: REGISTRAION  Register in a genuine adoption coordinating agency  Never register with multiple agencies  Central & State Governments have recognized adoption agencies in most of the state  Prepare the documentation, submit the same to the agency and get registered.
+STEP 2: HOME STUDY AND COUNSELING  Home Study at the couple’s residence  Assess the couple’s parenting abilities - applicant’s motivations, preparations, strengths and weaknesses on the issue of Adoption